What is the Role of the Data Link layer in the OSI model?

 What type of services data link provides to the network layer?

 The data link layer provides three types of services to the internet layer.
 Each service type is designed to meet a specific application requirement.
-The error correction and reliable delivery are the optimizations at the data link layer.
-Because the upper transport layer may perform the reliable delivery (e.g TCP) of the messages from source to destination.
+Error correction and reliable delivery are the optimizations at the data link layer because the upper transport layer may perform the reliable delivery (e.g., TCP) of the messages from source to destination.

 - Connectionless unacknowledged service: